5 Best WordPress Alternatives

 Everything has pros and cons.
 And so does WordPress.
 With an enormous base of users across the globe, it is widely praised for its outstanding advantages.
 But WordPress has many weak points that many users tend to overlook.
 To help you make an informed decision on whether to opt for WordPress or not, this write-up lists 3 disadvantages.
 Let us take a look at these.

-Moreover, if you want to personalize your site, you may find yourself needing to write several complicated code lines.
-This means that you either need to master coding knowledge or afford to hire a professional WordPress developer to complete the task for you.
+Also If you want to personalize your WordPress site beyond themes, you may find yourself needing to write several complicated code lines.
+This means that you either need to master coding knowledge or can afford to hire a professional WordPress developer to complete the task for you.

-While WordPress itself is free, when looking at the whole picture, there are significant extras.
+While WordPress itself is free.
+When looking at the whole picture, there are premium addons you may find you need.
 This is due to the fact that WordPress greatly depends on customization, themes and plugins.
 Most of these efficiency-enhancing features come with a price tag.
 There are free ones, but they are inferior to the paid ones in terms of reliability, functionality and form.

 Load speed matters.
 It has the ability to make or break a website.
 If your site is slow to load, you stand a high chance of losing your potential customers.
 In fact, WordPress is rather slow-loading owing to all the added plugins, over saturated databases, and code bases.
 High resolution images and unnecessary bloated coding can also negatively impact your website's load speed.
 If any of these above-mentioned disadvantages of WordPress worries you, then you should keep reading to find some of the best WordPress alternatives that could help to solve your problems.

 Our very first recommendation is Joomla, the second most popular CMS on the web.
 Since its inception in 2005, Joomla has bloomed both in popularity and functionality.
 The truth is there is no tie-breaker between Joomla vs WordPress as both platforms are the most popular and robust Content Management System.
-However, there are some features where Joomla surpasses its biggest competitor.
+However, there are some features where Joomla surpasses its biggest competitor and is a very good WordPress alternative.
 While Joomla is certainly not simple to use, especially for those without prior experience with other systems, it is truly powerful once you get the hang of it.

 This CMS platform offers great flexibility for displaying various types of content.
 Specifically its structure which lets you arrange content in multiple ways such as re-purposing the previous blog as a page, an event or an article.
 Joomla’s flexibility also lies in the fact it allows utilizing multiple Extensions for different pieces of content.
 With WordPress, you can only use one specific theme for all types of content.